-4K has overtaken both HD and full HD to become the most popular choice of resolution for TV makers.
-That’s why you’ll find the 4K screen resolution in most of today’s TVs – except some small TVs, which tend to cap out at Full HD resolution – as well as many PC monitors, too.
+Right now, 4K has overtaken both HD and full HD to become the most popular TV resolution of choice for all major TV brands.
+You’ll find the 4K screen resolution in most of today’s TVs – except some small TVs, which tend to cap out at Full HD resolution – as well as most PC monitors.

-But just because you’ve got a 4K TV it doesn’t mean you need to have access to 4K TV shows and movies.
-Many of the best 4K TVs can display lower-resolution images as well.
-What this means is that your favorite TV shows and movies that have been filmed in HD will play like they’re meant to on a 4K display – some might even be upscaled by your TV, which means they’re improved to ensure they look normal on a 4K screen.
+The important thing to know here is that just because you’ve got a 4K TV doesn’t mean you need to have lots of 4K TV shows and movies.
+That’s because many of the best 4K TVs are able to display lower-resolution images.
+This means your favorite TV shows and movies that have been filmed in HD will play like they’re meant to on a 4K display regardless – some might even be upscaled by your TV, which means they’re improved to ensure they look normal on a 4K screen.

-The fantastic resolution of 4K is enough to tempt anyone into buying a new TV.
-But there are other cool technologies on-board many of the best new 4K TVs as well, which could make an upgrade a must-have rather than a nice-to-have.
-Features vary from model to model, but many new 4K TVsinclude Quantum Dot and OLED panels, as well as High Dynamic Range (HDR), too.
+The brilliant resolution offered by a 4K TV could tempt anyone into upgrading their non-4K TV.
+But there are other new kinds of technology inside many of the best 4K TVs that are also worth finding out more about.
+They could make an upgrade a must-have rather than a nice-to-have.
+These features include Quantum Dot and OLED panels, as well as High Dynamic Range (HDR), but they vary from model to model.

-In the guide below, you'll find a video explaining 4K in a nutshell, along with all of the information you need to know about pixel count, viewing distances, and the difference 4K really makes to your viewing experience.
+In the guide below, you'll find a video explaining the basics of 4K, along with all of the information you need to know about pixel count, viewing distances, and the difference 4K really makes to your viewing experience.

 What is 4K resolution?